neoaggelos/cluster-api-provider-lxc/docs/book/src/reference/default-simplestreams-server.md

 The `cluster-api-provider-incus` project runs a simplestreams server with pre-built kubeadm images for specific Kubernetes versions.

-The default simplestreams server is available through an Amazon CloudFront distribution at [https://d14dnvi2l3tc5t.cloudfront.net](https://d14dnvi2l3tc5t.cloudfront.net).
+The default simplestreams server is available through an Amazon CloudFront distribution at [https://images.capn.open-cloud.xyz](https://images.capn.open-cloud.xyz).

 Running infrastructure costs are kindly subsidized by the [National Technical University Of Athens].

+> **WARNING: In 2025-12-19, the default simplestreams server has migrated to a new location.**
+>
+> **The new URL is at [https://images.capn.open-cloud.xyz](https://images.capn.open-cloud.xyz).**
+>
+> **For more details, refer to [https://github.com/lxc/cluster-api-provider-incus/issues/180](https://github.com/lxc/cluster-api-provider-incus/issues/180)**

 ## Table Of Contents